rashedulalbab253/Image-to-LaTeX-Text-Generation-using-Qwen-VL/README.md

 This project demonstrates how to fine-tune the [Qwen2-VL-7B-Instruct](https://huggingface.co/unsloth/Qwen2-VL-7B-Instruct) vision-language model using the [Unsloth](https://github.com/unslothai/unsloth) library for the task of LaTeX Optical Character Recognition (OCR).
 The goal is to enable the model to generate accurate LaTeX code from images containing mathematical formulas.

+## ⚠️ Note

+> My previous GitHub account was unexpectedly suspended.
+This project was originally created earlier and has been re-uploaded here.
+All work was done gradually over time, and original commit history has been preserved where possible.

+---

 ## Features

 - **Efficient Fine-Tuning:** Utilizes 4-bit quantization and LoRA for parameter-efficient training.